 Our current market analysis

-Furthermore, trade lanes to/from India are also heavily affected, since more than 40% of the capacity to and from India was operated by Qatar Airways, Emirates and Etihad before the war.
+Furthermore, trade lanes to/from India are also heavily affected, since more than 40% of the capacity to and from India was operated by Qatar Airways, Emirates, and Etihad before the war.

 From a cargo perspective, the Gulf airlines are giving top priority to special commodities such as foodstuffs and pharmaceuticals, as well as any other essential products destined for the Gulf countries.
-One carrier informed us that majority of their resources are being used by the UAE’s National Emergency Food Response program.
+One carrier informed us that the majority of its resources are being used by the UAE’s National Emergency Food Response program.

-Current market assessment from April 14, 2026:
+Current market assessment from May 18, 2026:

 Current Key Takeaways